kubeflow/kubeflow/README.md

 ## Usage

-This describes how one would use different
+This section describes the different components and the steps to get started.

 ### Bringing up a Notebook